Johnny Depp appeals verdict that awarded ex-wife Amber Heard $2M

 The trial drew national attention as legal teams for Depp and Heard sparred in the weeks-long televised proceedings.

-Depp had accused Heard of damaging his reputation in a 2018 Washington Post op-ed about sexual violence, though she didn’t mention him by name in the piece.
+Depp had accused Heard of damaging his reputation in a 2018 Washington Post op-ed about sexual violence, though she didn’t mentioned him by name in the piece.

 Heard counterclaimed that Depp had damaged her reputation by calling her a liar.